The General Benefits of a Bullet Journal

 It's tempting to indulge live color-coding, that is, during initial data entry.
 Problem: fleeting ideas do indeed fly away as I dawdle in a search for the appropriately inked pen.
 Therefore, I confine ALL color-coding to dedicated review/ planning sessions.

 Likewise, skipping my lights-out mandate at the designated time invites disappointment the following day.
 My compromise: embrace Audible books, via Alexa.
-I’m in bed.
+I'm in bed.
 Lights are out as scheduled.
 Bonus: I fall asleep listening to something positive, insightful, and helpful.
 End result: refreshing sleep, unmarred by haunting thoughts.

 ✧︎︎︎12✧︎︎︎ Procrastination tendencies dissipated.